-There are many assignments in this course and you are expected to do all of them by following the schedule prescribed for them in terms of when to attempt the homework and submit same for grading by your Tutor.
+There are many assignments in this course and you are expected to do all of them.
+You should follow the schedule prescribed for them in terms of when to attempt the homework and submit same for grading by your tutor.